insight-centre/saffron/README.md

 * `author-sim.json`: The author-author similarity graph
 * `term-sim.json`: The term-term similarity graph
 * `taxonomy.json`: The final taxonomy over the corpus
-* `config.json`: the configuration file for the run
+* `config.json`: The configuration file for the run

-To create a .dot file for the generated taxonomy, you can use the command line:
+To create a .dot file for the generated taxonomy, you can use the following command:

     python taxonomy-to-dot.py taxonomy.json > taxonomy.dot